-Paying for a college education isn’t cheap for anyone.
-But the state a student lives in is a bigger factor than some may think when determining the costs they face, especially when it comes to college credits.
+Paying for a college education isn’t cheap for anyone, especially if student loans are required to cover costs.
+But the state a student lives in is a bigger factor than some may think when determining the costs they face, particularly when it comes to college credits.

 In fact, where you live could as much as quadruple your college costs, according to our latest study.
 In it, we compare the average tuition costs in each state to see where students are paying the least — and the most —for their college credits.

 So which states offer their students the cheapest college tuitions?
-Well, it all depends on what type of school they choose to go to.
-Here’s an in-depth look at which states give college students the best (and worst) bang for their buck.
+Well, in order to find the best college for students looking to limit costs, here’s an in-depth look at which states give college students the best (and worst) bang for their buck.

 Public colleges that are the most (and least) affordable